-Learning a foreign language can benefit you in real and measurable ways.
+Learning a foreign language can benefit you in real and measurable ways – that’s true.
 In fact, the benefits of being bilingual include higher salaries, more job opportunities, and healthier lives.

 And yet, despite evidence that learning a foreign language is incredibly beneficial, many Americans remain monolingual.
 Even with language courses in school, the majority of young adults speak only a single language.
 Learning a language as a child can avoid many roadblocks that adults and young adults frequently face.

 Learning a language isn’t just beneficial for practical reasons, like boosting your career options — it’s great for improving your social life too.
-Let’s take a look at six social benefits you’ll receive from learning a foreign language:
+Let’s take a look at 10 social benefits you’ll receive from learning a foreign language.